 King Edward V, aged twelve, and his younger brother Richard, aged nine, were last seen in the Tower of London sometime during the summer of 1483.

-No one knows what happened to them after that.
+No one knows what happened to them after that which is why they are called The Missing Princes.

 Rumours began that they had been murdered.
 Some of these accused their Uncle Richard who had become king instead of Edward V. Some suggested that their distant cousin, the Duke of Buckingham, was involved, but no proof has ever been discovered.